 My application was denied.
 Is there an appeals process?
 Can I re-apply?

-If your application was denied, you may submit an appeal by filling out the questionnaire in the Application Intake Portal.
+If your application for mortgage or reverse mortgage assistance was denied, you may submit an appeal by filling out the questionnaire in the Application Intake Portal.
 The questionnaire will determine whether you may move forward with your appeal.

 Once you submit your appeal, it will be reviewed and you will be contacted if more information is needed or once a decision has been made regarding your appeal.